-Opposite to that, the failure of some T7 components such as LF Gateways is not transparent, i.e. requires member interaction.
+Opposite to that, the failure of some T7 components such as (ETI) LF Gateways and FIX LF Gateway is not transparent, i.e. requires member interaction.
 In case of the failure of a LF Gateway members need to reconnect an affected trading session to a different LF Gateway (chapter 3.1).
 Similarly, the failure/failover of a combined PS Gateway/Matcher process also requires affected high-frequency (HF) sessions to reconnect to the standby combined PS Gateway/Matcher process (chapter 3.5).
+The failover of the FIX LF Gateway is described in the T7 FIX LF Manual.

-The following figure shows the schematic overview of the T7 trading system architecture from the perspective of members connecting via ETI LF and HF sessions (Fig. 2-1).
+The following figure shows the schematic overview of the T7 trading system architecture from the perspective of members connecting via FIX LF, ETI LF and HF sessions (Fig. 2-1).

-Fig. 2-1: Participants Connecting via ETI LF and HF Sessions
+Fig. 2-1: Participants Connecting via FIX LF, ETI LF and HF Sessions

 The T7 system is not prepared to automatically handle the simultaneous failure of primary and standby partner - a double failure of a central component.
 Such incidents are not resolved transparently and require manual interception from T7 operations.
-The scenarios have a longer impact on interfaces and service availabilities than transparent or non-transparent failover scenarios (see chapter 3.9).
+The scenarios have a longer impact on interfaces and service availabilities than transparent or non-transparent failover scenarios (see chapter 3.10).
 In such situations as a general advice, members should follow the exchanges Newsboard messages via ETI News Broadcast, T7 Trading GUI Newsboard or the Newsboard Webpage, i.e.